ethereum-optimism/superchain-ops/runbooks/key-handover/key-handover.md

 This setup ensures a diversity of viewpoints and minimizes the risk of any single party exerting undue influence.
 For the sake of transparency and accountability, the identities (or the pseudonyms) of the council participants should also be publicly disclosed.

 As a result, “key handover” is necessary to enable the use of Security Council.
-In practice, this means upgrading the smart contracts to have the `ProxyAdmin` account be the Optimism Foundation and Security Council’s multisig account.
+In practice, this means upgrading the smart contracts to have the `ProxyAdmin` account be the Optimism Foundation and Security Council’s multisig account for mainnets.

-This document describes how to generate a key hand over playbook to transfer the mainnet `ProxyAdminOwner` role from the Chain Servicer to  [0x5a0Aae59D09fccBdDb6C6CcEB07B7279367C3d2A](https://github.com/ethereum-optimism/superchain-registry/blob/0fb0dcbefc50882f1bb02fafcb27f47b463875c9/superchain/configs/mainnet/op.toml#L50) or testnet `ProxyAdminOwner` to [0x1Eb2fFc903729a0F03966B917003800b145F56E2](https://github.com/ethereum-optimism/superchain-registry/blob/0fb0dcbefc50882f1bb02fafcb27f47b463875c9/superchain/configs/sepolia/op.toml#L50).
+This document describes how to generate a key hand over playbook to transfer the Mainnet `ProxyAdminOwner` role from the Chain Servicer to  [0x5a0Aae59D09fccBdDb6C6CcEB07B7279367C3d2A](https://github.com/ethereum-optimism/superchain-registry/blob/0fb0dcbefc50882f1bb02fafcb27f47b463875c9/superchain/configs/mainnet/op.toml#L50) or Sepolia `ProxyAdminOwner` to [0x1Eb2fFc903729a0F03966B917003800b145F56E2](https://github.com/ethereum-optimism/superchain-registry/blob/0fb0dcbefc50882f1bb02fafcb27f47b463875c9/superchain/configs/sepolia/op.toml#L50).

 > [!NOTE]
 > The mainnet address is a [2-of-2 multisig](https://etherscan.io/address/0x5a0Aae59D09fccBdDb6C6CcEB07B7279367C3d2A#readProxyContract).
 One owner is an Optimism Foundation 5/7 [multisig](https://etherscan.io/address/0x847B5c174615B1B7fDF770882256e2D3E95b9D92#readProxyContract) and the other owner is the [Security Council's](https://gov.optimism.io/t/intro-to-optimisms-security-council/6885) [multisig](https://etherscan.io/address/0xc2819DC788505Aac350142A7A707BF9D03E3Bd03#readProxyContract).